massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 controller response to network events, but loss information provides a clearer signal.

-Implementations MUST allow administrators of clients and servers to disable loss reporting either globally or per QUIC connection.
-Additionally, as described in
-{{ossification}}, loss reporting MUST be disabled for a certain fraction of all QUIC connections.
+Implementations MUST allow administrators of clients and servers to disable the enable_network_troubleshooting parameter advertisement either globally or per QUIC connection.
+Additionally, as described in {{ossification}}, loss reporting MUST be disabled for a certain fraction of all QUIC connections.

 # IANA Considerations